Bengt Uggla

 Bengt Uggla (9 September 1894 – 26 February 1937) was a Swedish modern pentathlete.
 He participated in the 1920 Summer Olympics and finished fourth.
 His elder brother Bertil competed in various sports, including modern pentathlon at the 1924 Olympics.

-According to the gravestone of Uggla family, Bengt Uggla was a son of general Gustaf Uggla and held the rank of captain.
+Uggla was the youngest son of General Gustaf Uggla.
+Uggla passed studentexamen in Linköping in 1912 and was commissioned as an officer two years later.
+He became a captain in Svea Life Guards.
+Uggla died on 26 February 1937.
+The cause of death was influenza with associated blood clot.